 And if that weren't enough, they destroyed some classical structures of Emperor Nero Claudius Drusus Germanicus's mausoleum, and then built not just a single, but twin churches atop the rubble (as if only one church wouldn't have cleansed the stink of the heretic).

-Later, the Metro stop dropped us off on the far side of Circus Maximus, the very same place Charlton Heston raced chariots.
+Later, the Metro stop dropped us off on the far side of Circus Maximus, the very same place Charlton Heston raced chariots in the documentary, “Ben Hur.”
 The place has since, quite frankly, gone to hell.

 Overrun with grass and weeds, the Circus Maximus is more like a circus parking lot, a shell of its former greatness.
 And by “shell,” I mean, jogging track.
 Instead of donning suits of armor, people don striped velour running suits.
 Not exactly the same, really.